Vulnerable wrecks of Lake Neuchâtel 1/3 (Switzerland, 2019)

 Ever changing lakes

 These remains were discovered during aerial prospecting flights.
-Fabien Langenegger, archaeologist at the office of heritage and archeology of the canton of Neuchâtel (OPAN), is responsible for monitoring local underwater heritage.
+Fabien Langenegger, archaeologist at the office of heritage and archeology of the canton of Neuchâtel (OARC), is responsible for monitoring local underwater heritage.
 For many years, he has collaborated with the balloonist and engineer Fabien Droz to monitor the erosion fronts that endanger the prehistoric pile dwellings, but also to prospect the 30 kilometers of coastline the canton of Neuchâtel enjoys.

 Wood has a voice

 An anomaly spotted in 2015 allowed the discovery of a Gallo-Roman barge that is about two thousand years old.
-In 2017, a heap of large blocks of stone led to the discovery of a second wreck, dated precisely to 1776 thanks to dendrochronology (a scientific method allowing the dating of pieces of wood by counting and measuring the tree rings).
+In 2017, a pile of large stone blocks led to the discovery of a second wreck, dated precisely to 1776 thanks to dendrochronology (a scientific method allowing the dating of pieces of wood by counting and measuring the tree rings).
 A third wreckage, which appears to have been intentionally sunk in the 16th century as the basis for building a signal, completes this trio of outstanding vestiges.

 The rare barges that have been found in our lakes have almost all sunk with their cargo of limestone blocks, creating reliefs visible from the air.
-These boulders also helped stabilize the remains of the wreckage by keeping it at the bottom until it was silted up.
+These boulders also helped stabilize the remains of the wreckage by keeping it at the bottom until silted up.

 High scientific stakes